Cray-HPE/docs-csm/upgrade/index.md

 1. Upgrade Management Nodes and CSM Services

    The upgrade of CSM software will do a controlled, rolling reboot of all management nodes before updating the CSM services.
-   * Prerequisites & Preflight Checks
+   * Prerequisites and Preflight Checks
    * Stage 1.
 Ceph upgrade from Nautilus (14.2.x) to Octopus (15.2.x)
    * Stage 2.
 Ceph image upgrade
    * Stage 3.
 Kubernetes Upgrade from 1.18.6 to 1.19.9